oroinc/documentation/user_guide/business_intelligence/business_intelligence_dashboards.rst

 In order to add a widget to a Dashboard:

-- Get to the Dashboard to which the Dashboard should be added
+- Get to the Dashboard to which the widget should be added

 - Click the :guilabel:`+ Add Widget` button.